klauern/bio-page/content/skills/aws.md

 ---

 Amazon Web Services is a giant ecosystem of many services, so I'm not going to claim expertise with the entirety of it.
-That said, most of my experience thus far is around [IAM][iam], [AWS Organizations][orgs], [Config][config], and [Cloudformation][cfn].
+That said, I have spent a significant amount of my time working around [IAM][iam], [AWS Organizations][orgs], [Config][config], and [Cloudformation][cfn].
 Secondarily, the 'supporting cast' of tools includes: